-The EMC would be a new designation and would need to be recognized at both the federal and state level.
-EMCs would only arise from a hospital conversion.
+The EMC would be a new designation and would need to be recognized at both EMCs would only arise from a hospital conversion.
 As such, the number of EMCs would be limited and those hospitals selecting to convert would rescind their current hospital license and certification upon conversion.
 In addition, EMCs also would remain separate from any existing hospital or health system and would be reimbursed under a payment system developed specifically for EMCs.